 - Rear Crankshaft Seal

 - Oil Level Sender

 - Head Gasket

-Sometimes there are other reasons for engine oil leaks; including damage caused to the oil sump, when driving over debris, potholes; or even damage sustained during a fender bender.
+Sometimes there are, other reasons for engine oil leaks.
+Damage caused to the oil sump, when driving over debris, potholes, or even damage sustained during a fender bender.

-Finally, by sticking to your car’s service schedule; checking your oil regularly and keeping an eye out for any of the tell-tale signs of a leak; you can protect your engine from the, devastating effects of an unnoticed oil leak.
+Finally, stick to your car’s service schedule, check your oil regularly and keeping an eye out for leaks.
+Then, you can protect your engine from the, devastating effects of an unnoticed oil leak.